timescale/docs/pg-commands/order-by.md

 ordering direction, either ascending or descending.
 If you don't specify the order direction for your columns, the default ordering is ascending.

-When you query time-series data, you need ordered results.
+When you query time-series data, you usually need ordered results.
 Time occurs linearly and by nature is chronological.
 When you analyze and understand time-series data, you need to retain that order on time.
-To effectively analyze time-series data in TimescaleDB, the `ORDER BY` clause is necessary.
+When you are analyzing time-series data in TimescaleDB, an important function is the `ORDER BY` clause.

 ## Syntax
 Single column ordering: sort all rows of data based on the values in the